astorDev/nist/observe/elastic/docs/docker-advanced.md

       - 5601:5601
 ```

-With that we'll be able to see all `ui` family logs using `docker-logs-ui-*` pattern, all `elasticsearch` service logs using `*-elasticsearch-*`, and so on.
+With that, we'll be able to see all `ui` family logs using `docker-logs-ui-*` pattern, all `elasticsearch` service logs using `*-elasticsearch-*`, and so on.

 ## Getting the important stuff

-You may notice, that all our deployed service produce not just text logs, but JSON.
-This is probably the most powerful ability of our stack - structured logging.
+You may notice, that all our deployed services produce not just text logs, but JSON.
+This is probably the most powerful ability of our stack: structured logging.
 What that means is that we can extract fields from the message JSON and use them for almost any analytics we can think of.
-This is enabled by processor, called [decode_json_fields](https://www.elastic.co/guide/en/beats/filebeat/current/decode-json-fields.html).
-We'll decode JSON from the `message` field into the field called `x` for simplicity sake.
+This is enabled by the processor, called `decode_json_fields`.
+We'll decode JSON from the `message` field into the field called `x` for simplicity's sake.
 Here's the configuration snippet:

 ```yaml
 - decode_json_fields: